mccallsolutions/UmbracoGo/README.md

 I follow good accessibility standards WCAG 2 AA.

 ### Multilingual sites
 I provide multilingual site setup in Umbraco with related langauge nodes.
-This does mean setting up some host names to run the site but this is easily done in the Customize the Solution section below.
+This does mean setting up some host names (uk.umbracogo.local and us.umbracogo.local) to run the site but this is easily done and can be customized in the Customize the Solution section below.

 ## Customize the Solution
 So you want this solution to be yours?

 ## Base Document Types
-We have a a few simple document types to get you started.
+I have a few simple document types to get you started.
 They allow for multilingual sites and basic SEO.
 Its the best way to organise (I've found) common site document types.

 - **Site Data** (Empty - used as folder)
   - **Website** (Root node for each culture/domain with common site settings.)